-Whisk the egg in a medium bowl with some salt and white pepper and if you are doing fish, the seasoning.
+Whisk the egg in a medium bowl with some salt and white pepper, and if you are doing fish, the seasoning.
 Put the fish into the egg and seasoning mixture.
-It is best if the fish is allowed to sit in the egg for an hour or so to allow the flavours to permeate.
+It is best if the fish is allowed to sit in the egg for an hour or so to allow the flavors to permeate.

-Drain on absorbent paper and place on a warm dish.
+Drain on absorbent paper and place it on a warm dish.